First of all: If you are interested in old computers or if you remember the “good old times”, I recommend to have a look into the links.

 |Graphics||NVidia Geforce GTX 1060 / 1569 MHz GPU clock, 6 GB local RAM (GDDR5), 1280 “unified shader” units to transfer tasks from the CPU to the graphics card, picture displayed on a TFT screen with 3840×2160 pixels and 16.7 mio. colors with free selectable red, green and blue value at 8 bit each|

 |Sound||24-bit and 96-kHz digital sound processing, 7+1 channel either with built-in audio hardware in the PC or via external converters (such as a monitor with audio output connected via DisplayPort).|

-Some of the components of the PC are quite average – at the time of this comparison faster graphics cards and harddiscs with a capacity of much more than 2000 GB where already available.
+Some of the components of the PC are quite average – at the time of this comparison faster graphics cards, CPUs etc. were already available.
 One can imagine, that the development will not continue at this speed, since one day physical limits are reached.
 Even though it is impressive what the technical development in this area has accomplished.